This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• Butter – salted or unsalted butter will be fine.
-You could also use olive oil as this is just for cooking the veggies, but butter does give a better flavor.
+- Butter – Salted or unsalted butter will be fine.
+You could also use olive oil, as this is just for cooking the veggies, but butter does give a better flavor.

-• Vegetables – Onion, celery, garlic
+- Vegetables – Onion, celery, and garlic.

-• Herbs – I highly recommend fresh herbs; fresh sage, fresh thyme, and fresh parsley
+- Herbs – I highly recommend fresh herbs: fresh sage, fresh thyme, and fresh parsley.

-• Low-sodium chicken broth
+- Low-sodium chicken broth

-• Salt and freshly ground pepper
+- Salt and freshly ground pepper

 How To Make Cornbread Stuffing